Word Around The Park

 The foundation of gut health starts with what goes in the bowl.
 The right ingredients cultivate a thriving microbiome, while the wrong ones create digestive problems that affect the whole body.

-When evaluating foods through a gut health lens, focus on these factors:
+When evaluating foods through a gut health lens, look for:

 • Whole food ingredients you recognize — Real meat, vegetables, and fruits provide the complex nutrients that beneficial bacteria need.